|Support||Help Desk, Phone & Knowledge Base|

 And Volusion competes indirectly with non-turn-key options like WordPress + WooCommerce (see how to setup here) and more website builder solutions like Wix or Weebly who often add a shopping cart, but don’t have robust inventory or order management options.

-Pros of Volusion
+Pros Of Volusion

 Here are the considerations that I think are an advantage to the Volusion platform based on my experience.

-Built-in Education & Professional Services
+Education & Professional Services

-As I mentioned in my BigCommerce review, there’s no shortage at all of how to guides, ebooks, courses, and newsletters to help you run your online store.
+As I mentioned in my BigCommerce review, there’s no shortage at all of how-to guides, ebooks, courses, and newsletters to help you run your online store.
 And there is certainly no shortage of freelancers, design agencies, and specialists who can help with design, development or marketing.

-Usually the real problem is curation and specialization – researching information that applies specifically to your store can be hard to find.
+Usually, the real problem is curation and specialization – researching information that applies specifically to your store can be hard to find.
 You might find some great SEO or Facebook store advice, but it’ll be very hard to actually implement on your [name your platform] store.
 Finding and vetting a freelancer that knows your store’s platform can be even tougher (and even more expensive if you choose the wrong one).

-Using a company that has built-in on-boarding materials and highly trained account specialists can easily justify the extra cost of using a platform, and that’s an area where Volusion really excels.
+Using a company that has built-in onboarding materials and highly trained account specialists can easily justify the extra cost of using a platform, and that’s an area where Volusion really excels.
 They do the store setup email sequence and knowledgebase much like BigCommerce and Shopify.

 But Volusion goes a step further with their account specialists – they really take a direct interest in your store and getting it set up exactly right.
 Even stores at a smaller price point seem to get a good bit of attention.